josxha/flutter-maplibre/docs/versioned_docs/version-0.1.x/index/index.md

 - [Getting started](../getting-started/add-dependency) helps you to integrate the package into your project.
 - [Styles](../styles) can be used to customize the design of the map.
+- [User Interface](../ui) provides easy to use controls and indicators.
 - [Annotations](../category/annotations) are an easy way to add Markers, Circles, Polylines or Polygons to the map.
 - [Layers](../category/layers) are a powerful way to add or remove new layers to